Economy of Iran: Nuclear program spending

-The Iranian regime spent more that 9 billion USD on Iran's nuclear program over the last three decades.
+The Iranian regime spent more than US$9 billion on Iran's nuclear program over the last three decades.
 The efforts to develop the nuclear program were accompanied by threats to destroy Israel, which resulted in heavy sanctions that were imposed on Iran and consequently, heavy indirect cost.
-The indirect cost of the nuclear program are estimated to be 3 trillion USD.
-Iran lost more than 450 billion USD in oil revenues, more than 100 billion USD in lost of foreign investment, and the Iranian Real has been devaluated in more than 95%.
+The indirect cost of the nuclear program are estimated to be US$3 trillion.
+Iran lost more than US$450 billion in oil revenues, more than US$100 billion in lost of foreign investment, and the Iranian Rial has been devaluated in more than 95%.

-Much of the investment was evaporated as a result of Iran-Israel war, which resulted in a destruction of large parts of Iran's nuclear program, including the destruction of facilities like the nuclear facilities in Natanz and Fordow as well as assassination of nuclear scientists.
+Much of the investment was evaporated as a result of Twelve-Day War, which resulted in a destruction of large parts of Iran's nuclear program, including the destruction of facilities like the nuclear facilities in Natanz and Fordow as well as assassination of nuclear scientists.